 Geneva has a range of industries that expats can expect to work in.
 The primary employers in Geneva include major corporations such as DHL, Cargill, Ernst and Young and Carrefour.

 The UN and its respective agencies and missions are prominent employers too.
 NGOs such as Amnesty International, Human Rights Watch and Transparency International also have a strong presence in the city, as do media organisations like the Swiss Press Agency and CSR Newswire.

 Geneva is one of the foremost financial centres in the world, and those with experience in banking, finance and international trade will find good opportunities here.
 There are also more than 100 banks based in Geneva and a strong financial services sector.

 What's more, the city has a strong service-oriented economy; tourism and the hotel industry are major employers, and they generate a significant share of the region's wealth.

 Finding a job in Geneva

 The majority of expats hired to work in Geneva are recruited into high-level positions and, as such, they are either headhunted or transferred from offices of the same company elsewhere in the world.

 Those looking for jobs on their own should consult local publications and various online job portals.

 Work culture in Geneva

-While it is not always necessary, the ability to speak French will certainly be advantageous when it comes to working in Geneva, as this is the predominant language of the city.
+While it is not always necessary, the ability to speak French will certainly be advantageous when it comes to working in Geneva, as this is the predominant language in the city.

 Expats working in Geneva must also ensure that they have the correct documentation and visa for Switzerland.